mpsonntag/snippets/courses/teaching/RDF_SPARQL.md

     }
     ORDER BY ?name

+Note that not all graph engines support all of the described options and functions.

 ### SPARQL return clauses
 - `ASK` ... `ASK` can be used instead of `SELECT`.
 It returns a boolean value depending on whether there is at least one result for the connected query or not.